openeduhub/wlo-duplicate-detection/README.md

 ## Webservice

-- To run the subject prediction tool as a simple REST based webservice, the following script can be used:
+- To run the detection tool as a  REST based webservice, the following script can be used:

 ```
 sh runService.sh